Christmas in Italy: Photo of the holiday decorations on Galleria Vittorio Emanuele II, in Milan

 Process and requirements

-However, consulates now require that you book your appointment through an online system called Prenot@mi.
-Some preliminary steps, such as filling out forms and submitting initial documents, can also be done online.
+Before those changes, consulates required that you book your appointment through an online system called Prenot@mi.

 Necessary documents

-To apply for Italian citizenship by descent, you will need the following documents:
+To apply for Italian citizenship by descent through the courts, you will need the following documents:

 • Birth certificates of the applicant and all ancestors in the direct line to the Italian ancestor.